New to Practicing Yoga? Here’s Everything You Need to Get Started

 Lululemon Stretching Strap

-I love this strap from Lululemon because it's stretchy — most traditional yoga straps are made of non-stretch material — and because it has a few different loops you can hook into.
+I love this strap from Lululemon because it's stretchy (most traditional yoga straps are made of non-stretch material) and has a few different loops you can hook into.
 These loops can help you increase your range of motion over time.

 Eco-Friendly Yoga Blocks